-The North Vancouver School District is committed to the philosophy of inclusion which is founded on the belief that all students should be educated in neighbourhood schools, in regular classrooms and in age appropriate settings to the maximum extent possible.
+The North Vancouver School District (NVSD) is committed to inclusion that founded on the belief that all students should be educated in neighbourhood schools, in regular classrooms and in age appropriate settings to the maximum extent possible.
 Providing programs and services within neighbourhood schools will require layers of support including curricular adaptations to instructional practice that will meet the needs of the individual.
-The School District believes that the classroom teacher is best supported by a school-based collaborative problem solving model where assistance may be brought to the classroom level from the School-Based Resource Team and District Specialists who comprise the Learning Services Department.
+The school district believes that the classroom teacher is best supported by a school-based collaborative problem solving model where assistance may be brought to the classroom level from the School-Based Resource Team and District Specialists who comprise the Learning Services Department.

 Learning Services Department

 Service delivery consists of a variety of both school-based and district-wide programs and services.
-These are assigned so that each service is available to a family of schools (a secondary school and its feeder elementary schools).
+These are assigned so that each service is available to a Family of Schools (FOS) (a secondary school and its feeder elementary schools).
 Services are readily accessible through the Principal of each school and the School-Based Resource Team.
-There are Family of Schools (FOS) teacher leaders assigned to each FOS to assist classroom teachers and schools with developing curriculum and instruction to meet the needs of all students.
+There are FOS teacher leaders assigned to each FOS to assist classroom teachers and schools with developing curriculum and instruction to meet the needs of all students.
 Additional information is available from the contact personnel in the Learning Services Department.

-Specialist teachers are assigned to each school to provide support for the teaching and learning of all students identified as having special needs.
-They provide assistance to classroom teachers and Education Assistants (EAs) and as appropriate, provide direct instruction to a full range of students with learning and/or behaviour needs.
+Specialist teachers are assigned to each school to provide support for the teaching and learning of all students identified as having disabilities and diverse abilities.
+They provide assistance to classroom teachers and Education Assistants (EAs) and as appropriate, provide direct instruction to a full range of students with learning and/or social/emotional needs.
 Their role includes the following:

-- Facilitating the implementation of curriculum/programs for students with special needs
+- Facilitating the implementation of curriculum/programs for students with diverse needs.

-- Assisting teachers/EAs in developing materials for students with special learning needs
+- Assisting teachers/EAs in developing materials for students with diverse needs.

 - Developing IEPs, including plans based on functional assessments of behaviour.